vsouza/awesome-ios/README.md

  * [GSMessages](https://github.com/wxxsw/GSMessages) - A simple style messages/notifications for iOS 7+. :large_orange_diamond:
  * [OEANotification](https://github.com/OEASLAN/OEANotification) - In-app customizable notification views on top of screen for iOS which is written in Swift 2.1. :large_orange_diamond:
  * [GSAlert](https://github.com/wxxsw/GSAlert) - If you want to use UIAlertController, but still need to support iOS 7 this project is for you. :large_orange_diamond:
+ * [NMPopUpView](https://github.com/psy2k/NMPopUpView) - Simple iOS class for showing nice popup windows.
+Swift and Objective-C versions available. :large_orange_diamond:
+ * [CZPicker](https://github.com/chenzeyu/CZPicker) - A picker view shown as a popup for iOS.
+ * [STPopup](https://github.com/kevin0571/STPopup) - STPopup provides a UINavigationController in popup style, for both iPhone and iPad.
+ * [CNPPopupController](https://github.com/carsonperrotti/CNPPopupController) - Simple and versatile class for presenting a custom popup in a variety of fashions.
+It includes a many options for controlling how your popup appears and behaves.
+ * [VLDContextSheet](https://github.com/vangelov/VLDContextSheet) - Context menu similar to the one in the Pinterest iOS app

 ##### TextField